 During business hours certain College administrative offices will be open to students, parents, employees, contractors, guests, and invitees.
 All other facilities will have card and key access only.
-During non-business hours access to all College facilities is by key or card access or admittance by campus security or Residence Life staff.
-In the case of periods of extended closing only those with authorized card and key will have access to facilities.
+During non-business hours access to all College facilities is by key or card access or admittance by campus safety or Housing and Student Life staff.
+In the case of periods of extended closing only those with an authorized card and key will have access to facilities.